 We are Bette Jane and Krisla!
 Through mutual friends and a passion for all things tasty, the three of us (Krisla + Bette Jane + food) have developed a beautiful friendship.
 Subsequently, we are compelled to share it in the forms of rambling posts and experimental recipes.

 Mello!
 I am Bette Jane!
-I love to write, read, walk about, garden, bake, culinarily experiment, photograph, draw.
+I love to write, read, explore, garden, bake, culinarily experiment, photograph, draw.
 I am a careful-meat-eater-in-search-of-a-word-identity-that-will-probably-end-in-arian, thinker, oldest sister, hungry gnome.
-You can follow things of this nature on Instagram at @bayjane.
 But to be more elaborate:

 Joyful exercise is my dig.
 Mostly because it could refer to anything but probably not sweating it out in a gym.

 I think food should mean more and less.
 What?
 My posts try to explain.
 Ultimately, I love food and its cultures.

 ‘Doodle’ is a significant word-replacer in my vocabulary.

 Avocado is a fruit.
 I could marry avocado.

 I could also marry Jennifer Lawrence (believe it), bell hooks, Andrea Smith, half-Foucault, Lena Dunham, Toni Morrison, Christopher from the ferry, Carl Jung, Edna St. Vincent Millay (conditionally), Garry Winogrand, Jean Mohr…we’ll see who proposes first.